BTCxZelko/Guides/RPi4/Manjaro/XFCE/Internal-Dojo.md

 >**WARNING: If you plan to run a step to include Whirlpool AND Electrs you should head to the Minimal Set-up.
 XFCE is Resource heavy and the RAM quickly runs out.
 If you don't plan on running Electrs then feel free to proceed.**

-## 1. Now that we have started up Manjar-Arm, open up terminal and get updates
+## 1. Now that we have started up Manjaro-Arm, open up terminal and get updates
 ```
 sudo pacman -Syu
 ```